-From our previous article (Analyzing Millions of Metrics), we looked at correlations in terms of name similarity, but there are other types of similarities that occur between metrics.
+In our previous article (How to Scale and Manage Millions of Metrics), we looked at correlations in terms of name similarity, but there are other types of similarities that occur between metrics.

 Abnormal Behavior Similarities